 William S. Williams is from one of the oldest families in the United States of America and, more particularly, one of America’s founding families who arrived in the Massachusetts Bay Colony in 1637.
 Members of his New England family were involved in the settlement and protection of the western part of the Massachusetts Bay Colony during the French and Indian Wars and are some of the most prominent military and religious leaders in Colonial America.
 Rev. Elisha Williams was the fourth President of Yale University.
 Colonel Ephraim Williams was the founder of Williams College.
 William Williams was a Signer of the Declaration of Independence.

 William is also a fourth generation Floridian and Palm Beach County native.
 His great-grandfather, Henry J. Sterling, was one of the earliest pioneers of southern Palm Beach County after buying land from Henry M. Flagler, and was a founder of the area in the late 1800s that became Delray Beach.
-When Palm Beach County was established, Sterling offered land if the county seat was to be located in Delray Beach.
-The Sterling and Williams family were honored by the Historical Society of Palm Beach County for their many contributions to Palm Beach County which included the founding of Delray Beach, donation of a city block for a children’s playground and the founding of the Bethesda Memorial Hospital along with their other contributions.
+When Palm Beach County was established, Sterling offered to donate land if the county seat was to be located in Delray Beach.
+The Sterling and Williams family were honored by the Historical Society of Palm Beach County for their many contributions to Palm Beach County which included the founding of Delray Beach, the donation of a city block for a children’s playground, and the founding of the Bethesda Memorial Hospital along with their other contributions to the area.